Toberumono/WRF-Runner/README.md

 	- wps: The path to the WPS *root* directory.
 	- working: A path to an arbitrary, preferably empty folder into which temporary files can be placed.
 	- grib_data: A path to an arbitrary, preferably empty folder into which downloaded grib data can be placed.
++ grib: Settings for how the grib data is downloaded
+	- url: The url template to be used for downloading grib data
+	+ timestep: These are used to increment the non-constant flags in the url template.
+Generally, hours should be the only non-zero value; however, the others are included just in case.
+		- days: Number of days to step forward per timestep.
+		- hours: Number of hours to step forward per timestep.
+		- minutes: Number of minutes to step forward per timestep.
+		- seconds: Number of seconds to step forward per timestep.
 + timing: Settings for calculating the appropriate start and end times of the simulation.
 	- use-computed-times: If true, then the times are computed at runtime using the values in this section.
 Otherwise, they are statically copied from the namelist files.
 	+ rounding: This is used to set the first non-zero field in the time settings and give it a simple offset.